Munich & The Third Reich

 Private Walking Tour

-Munich usually is associated with Oktoberfest, Hofbräuhaus and its famous soccer team FC Bayern.
-On this private walking tour you will learn a different story, a story about the role of the city in the darkest chapter of German history, the period of National Socialism.
+Most travelers associate Munich with Oktoberfest, Hofbräuhaus and its famous soccer team FC Bayern.
+On this private walking tour you will learn a different story, a story about the role of the city in the darkest chapter of German history, the era of National Socialism.
 No other city in Germany is so closely linked to the early history and rise of the Nazi Party "NSDAP" as Munich.
 For this reason Munich received the dubious honorary title "Capital of the Movement" from the Nazis

 This private walking tour is a foray into the history of the Third Reich, from its early roots in the post-war period of World War I to the end of the Nazi dictatorship in Germany in May 1945.
 Many original locations and buildings on this walking tour provide an insight into that time and enable a better understanding of this elusive chapter of German history.

-At the war memorial in the Hofgarten you can find out how the World War I and other factors contributed to the rise of the Nazis in Germany.
+At the war memorial in the Hofgarten you can find out how World War I and its aftermath contributed to the rise of the Nazis in Germany.
 The Hofbräuhaus is considered to be the founding place of the Nazi party, because it was here that the NSDAP's party program was publicly announced for the first time.
 But what exactly were the core elements of this insane and cruel ideology?
 The Field Marshal‘s Hall was the scene of the Beer Hall Putsch, how did Adolf Hitler change his strategy afterwards in order to gain power?
 And which people were persecuted by the Nazis?
-The „Place of the Victims of National Socialism tells us a lot about the various groups of victims who were persecuted in the Third Reich.
+The „Square of the Victims of National Socialism" tells us a lot about the various groups of victims who were persecuted in the Third Reich.

-We want to answer these and many other questions on our walking tour “Munich and the Third Reich”.
-You can find more information about some of the sights below and in the video.
+These and many other questions we want to answer on our walking tour “Munich and the Third Reich”.
+You can find more information about some of the sights on this page and in the tour video.

 Tour details at a glance